SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

 **%stats**
     Info: Gets you various stats about this bot.
     Aliases: botstats

+**%sticker <sticker>**
+    Info: Gets you basic information about a sticker.
+Note that stickers do not work like emojis but rather like images, so this command gets you the info of the first sticker you attach to your message.
+Thus no example how to use below.

 **%`<streamer>`**
     Info: This will link the streamers Twitch Stream. %streamer will get you the list of our available streamer commands.